-Syntax emulatorStatusCheckOnRead(status) Parameters status Use 0 to enable checks (default).
+Syntax emulatorStatusCheckOnRead( status ) Parameters status Use 0 to enable checks (default).
 Use 1 to disable checks.
-Return value int 0 For use with The C-SPY J-Link/J-T For the C-SPY I-jet/JT race driver AG-jet driver, this macro is recognized, but has no effect.
-Description Enables or disables the driver verification of CPSR (current processor status register) after each read operation.
-Typically, this macro can be used for initiating JTAG connections on some CPUs, like Texas Instruments' TMS470R1B1M. invalid CPSR values are rification can cause problems with some CPUs, for example if e returned.
-However, if this verification is disabled cRead = 0), the success of read operations cannot be verified as are not detected.
-Example emulatorStatusC heckOnRead(1) Disables the checks for r data aborts on memory reads.
+Return value int O For use with The C-SPY J-Link/J-T race driver AG-jet driver, this macro is recognized, but has no effect.
+Description Enables or disables the after each read operation driver verification of CPSR (current processor status register) on.
+Typically, this macro can be used for initiating JTAG PUs, like Texas Instruments' TMS470R1B1M. invalid CPSR values are rification can cause problems with some CPUs, for example if e returned.
+However, if this verification is disabled Read = 0), the success of read operations cannot be verified s are not detected.
+Example emulatorStatusC heckOnRead(1) Disables the checks for data aborts on memory reads.